server-os/server-image/README.md

 ## Build Order and Common Targets

-When you kick off a smartos-live build (running `gmake live`), it will build components in the following order:
+When you kick off a server-image build (running `gmake live`), it will build components in the following order:

 1. illumos-extra bootstrap phase against the build system
-2. illumos-joyent
+2. illumos
 3. illumos-extra main phase against the proto area
-4. smartos-live src against the proto area
+4. server-image src against the proto area
 5. local projects against the proto area
 6. assemble packaging manifests
 7. assemble the platform tgz